sky-uk/ruby-bootcamp/tutors.md

 puts "The price of the shopping list is: £%.2f" % (checkout.total.to_f / 100)
 ```

-As with the previous exercise, the shopping list should use `String#split` to turn both strings into more usable objects to lookup the prices from and `String#scan` to turn the list into a hash.
+As with the previous exercise, the shopping list should use `String#split` to turn both strings into more usable objects to lookup the prices, and `String#scan` to turn the list into a hash.

 For example: